Faith0918/Application-Design-through-Design-Thinking-Process/README.md

 - Please start the client side task #1 after trainer requests feedback.
 - Only trainers can change schedules in the system.
 (Clients can't change schedules in the system.)
+- Please use your input device to put data.
-- Screen keyboard function is implemented in hard coding.
+(Screen keyboard function is implemented in hard coding.)